 Echo Bridge Cello

-Created by cellists who share a love of playing the instrument, possess deep knowledge of music pedagogy, and strive to develop an inspiring and caring community, Echo Bridge Cello serves audience who loves music and guides cello students.
+Created by four cellist friends who share a love of playing the instrument, possess deep knowledge of music pedagogy, and strive to develop an inspiring and caring community, Echo Bridge Cello serves audience who loves music and guides cello students.
 The focus is to provide healthy interactions and positive influences through music and help students master the instrument and plan individualized curriculum.

 Members of Echo Bridge Cello have received trainings from outstanding artists and world-renowned music schools including New England Conservatory, Yale University, Indiana University, Peabody Conservatory of Johns Hopkins University, and Boston University.
 In addition to being experienced and talented performers, they are dedicated educators.
-These artist-teachers taught and coached talented students at Boston University, Boston Youth Symphony Orchestra, and Boston University Tanglewood Institute.
+These artist-teachers taught and coached talented students at Boston University, Colby College, Stonehill College, Philips Exeter Academy, Boston Youth Symphony Orchestra, and Boston University Tanglewood Institute.

 Hyun-Ji Kwon, cellist, currently maintains an active schedule as soloist, chamber musician, and teacher.
 She earned her Bachelor of Music degree at Ewha Women’s University in Seoul; Master of Music and Graduate Diploma at New England Conservatory in Boston; Doctor of Musical Arts at Boston University, in the studio of Rhonda Rider.
 Her other teachers include Natasha Brofsky, Il-hwan Bai, and Sungwon Yang.
 Kwon has performed in master classes for renowned cellists such as Natalia Gutman and Anner Bylsma.
 She has performed as guest alumna along with the celebrated Muir Quartet and violist Michelle LaCourse, with the Convergence Ensemble, ArtiQue in Boston Ensemble, and many more Boston area ensembles.
 Kwon has taught at Boston University as a lecturer, Boston University Tanglewood Institute (BUTI) as a Co-Director of Cello Workshop and cello coach at BUTI’s Young Artist Orchestra Program, and at Walnut Hill School for the Arts as a chamber instructor.
 Currently, she serves as a cello faculty at Phillips Exeter Academy, and chamber instructor at Project STEP.